larrylehan/larrylehan.github.io/_pages/about.md

 ## Recent and Upcoming News
+May 14, 2025. **[Talk]** I will present "On the Role of Surrogates in Conformal Inference of Individual Causal Effects" at [ACIC 2025](https://sci-info.org/annual-meeting/program/agenda/) in Detroit, Michigan.

 May 5, 2025. **[Methods Workshop]** I am giving a [Methods Workshop](https://heller.brandeis.edu/spire-center/activities/index.html) at the Brandeis-Harvard SPIRE Center titled "Multi-Source Causal Inference Leveraging Transfer Learning".

 May 1, 2025. **[Acceptance]** "Bridging Fairness and Efficiency in Conformal Inference" has been accepted at *ICML 2025*!
 (Joint work with Chenyin Gao and Peter Gilbert)